 We have had a Meditation Group in this parish since 2005, meeting every month.
 At first this met in the Barn and, more recently, it has met at the Rectory.
 Attendance has tended to drop off recently and so, for the time being at least, we will stop these regular sessions.
 We will still of course have Breathing Space on the fourth Sunday of each month, and that is very similar in structure and purpose to the Meditation Group.

-It is interesting to reflect on meditation, so here are the notes from when the group first formed and if you are interested, Father Mark can give you some pointers:-
+It is interesting to reflect on meditation, so here are the notes from when the group first formed.

 ‘In our society, people are so busy that it is difficult finding the space and time to think straight.
 There is so much noise and rush, that it is difficult to find the silence.
 There is so much talking, that it is difficult to still our minds.
 We are so concerned about material comforts, that we forget the inward search for our own identity and for God.